followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/headerFilter/texts/emptyValue.md

 ===========================================================================

 <!--shortDescription-->
-Specifies text for the item specifying an empty value in the column header filter's dropdown menu.
+Specifies a name for the item that represents empty values in the popup menu.
 <!--/shortDescription-->

 <!--fullDescription-->